 Smartphones in General

 Smartphones vary a lot in terms of battery life and features.
 Some have battery saver modes that actually work well; others, not so much.
 In all cases though, the battery will last longer if you:

 Use airplane mode as often as possible, turning off all external connections.
 If you need to use a single connectivity feature like Bluetooth, keep mobile data and wifi off.
 This is especially true in areas with no service, where the constant process of trying to find coverage can run down battery even faster.

-Keep the screen off as much as possible, and when on, adjust the brightness to the minimum needed to see the screen.
+Keep the screen off as much as possible, and when on, dim the brightness to the minimum needed to see the screen.
 Set a screen timeout to make sure it turns off automatically, especially if using a phone for navigation.
 Take care not to turn the screen on by accident in your pocket or bike bag.

 Keep the phone warm in cold weather.
 Some phone batteries lose charge faster than normal if exposed to near- or sub-freezing temperatures.
 Keep your phone in a pocket or inside your sleeping bag at night when temperatures dip.